NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 The system can even switch to a different Storage/Network Provider in real-time as a fall-over if one storage/network provider goes down for example.
 It could even use more than one Storage/Network provider since certain providers may be better suited for a given task than another, this way you get the best of both worlds as well as ensure maximum compatibility and uptime.

 The same applies for the Renderer Provider, it could use one provider to render 2D and another for 3D, it could even use more than one for for both 2D and/or 3D.

+## Fully Integrated Unified Interface

+**Our World is much more than just a game or platform.
+It is also a social network, ecosystem, asset store, operating system, app store, e-commerce & soooooo much more! ;-) It is the XR Gamified Layer of the new interplanetary operating system and the new internet (Web 3.0 - The Spacial Web).
+It is the future cyberspace we will all be fully immersed in...**

+It combines everything out there into one unified fully integrated interface.
+You never need to leave the XR/IR interface, you can launch all your apps, surf the net, check your email, make video calls, check your social feeds, play games, use real-time 3D geo-location maps of the world, shop, run your business and do everything you can currently do with existing technology but on a much more evolved fully integrated XR way...
+If you want to get an idea of what this looks like then watch Ready Player One, the OASIS that features in that is about 40% of what Our World is and we have been designing it long before we had even heard of Ready Player One.

+### NextGen Social Network

+The social network part of Our World will be a fully de-centralised distributed social network that has your privacy concerns built into the design.
+You store and own your data on the ONET (powered by Holochain) and choose what you share and to who so it is never stored on any central server where it can be sold to advertisers, etc as is the case with Facebook, Google,etc.

+#### OASIS Avatar/Profile/Karma Integration

+What's more, this is fully integrated into the rest of the system and the OASIS Avatar/Profile/Karma system.
+So your profile will contain your 3D avatar and you will gain karma if you help people on the network.
+Of course if you are abusive then you will lose karma so this is a good incentive to behave yourselves and be kind and loving to your fellow earthlings... ;-)

+#### Noomap Integration

+This is also of course linked to your Me Holon in Noomap along with all your passions, interests, etc as described earlier.

+It will also be deeply integrated into every other aspect of the system as mentioned earlier (shopping, business, games, email, etc).

+#### Deep Integration Into Other Networks/Systems

+We plan to also deeply integrate into any other aligned freedom loving social network such as Gab, etc so you can share your profile data between the various networks.
+You no longer need to have many logins and apps, you just have ONE central portal to do ALL you need to in a very cool evolved XR way...

+If only you could see what we see... there is a reason why we are called NextGen Software! ;-)

 ## Platforms